-The medical community will continue to evaluate and learn from decisions made to cope with the COVID-19 pandemic.
+The Medical Imaging Devices community will continue to evaluate and learn from decisions made to cope with the COVID-19 pandemic.

 At Atlantis Worldwide, we know that many healthcare facilities are reevaluating their procedures, equipment and staffing post COVID-19.
 If your practice, clinic, hospital or veterinary clinic is in need of medical imaging equipment, remember that a refurbished or used system can often deliver the performance you need with a much lower price tag—all while delivering exceptional warranties.
 Talk to an expert at Atlantis Worldwide to find out more.

 - Surgical Centers: ASCs Time To Rise Despite Covid-19

 - CT Scans Can Determine Severity of Coronavirus

 - Can Ultrasound Help Diagnose COVID-19?